Section VI, Article 1

 Scholars whose work causes them to fall into probationary status will receive notification from Laney Graduate School.
 Scholars who receive a semester or Cumulative G.P.A. of < 2.7 will fall into probationary status.
 In addition, scholars will receive a “U” grade for the following courses (thus falling in to probationary status) when they fail to meet a program requirement:

-- CHEM 599 (pre-candidacy) or CHEM 799 (post-candidacy) for failure to meet a milestone requirement or submit an annual report.
+- CHEM 599 (pre-candidacy) or CHEM 799 (post-candidacy) for insufficient research progress and/or failure to submit an annual report

 All scholars will be reviewed at the end of each semester by the faculty.
 Scholars who fall into probationary status due to a negative review will be informed of their status in writing by the Laney Graduate School.
 Consequences of a negative review may include: